-How to Align Your Efforts with Your Desires for True Success
+Align Your Efforts with Your Desires for True Success

 Master the Art of Continuous Learning Like a Pro

-Learning is one of the most transformative forces in life.
-When we commit to being lifelong learners, we gain insight into every facet of the world around us.
+True wisdom doesn’t come from skimming the surface but from a deeply woven “latticework” of knowledge.
 Munger emphasizes that mastery is mostly grounded in fundamentals—the core 95%—while the advanced intricacies account for only a fraction.
 So, instead of jumping straight to complex ideas, focus on the basics.
 Build a solid foundation, and if your interest leads you there, calculus and advanced theories will naturally follow.

 Invert Your Thinking to Solve Problems Effectively